Here is a list of important Tibetan Buddhist holidays in 2024 plus other major dates in the Tibetan calendar.

 Read this blog post to learn more about these important dates and why Tibetans are in exile.

-The most important month in the Tibetan calendar is Saga Dawa, the 4th lunar month which in 2022 runs from May 31st to June 29th.
-The 15th day of this lunar month, the full moon day is called Saga Dawa Düchen.
-Düchen means “great occasion” and this day is the single most holy day of the year for Tibetan Buddhists.
-In 2022, Saga Dawa Düchen falls on June 14th.
+The most important month in the Tibetan calendar is Saga Dawa, the 4th lunar month which runs this year from May 9 to June 6th 2024.
+The 15th day of the 4th lunar month, the full moon day, is called Saga Dawa Düchen.
+Düchen means “great occasion” and this day is the holiest day of the year for Tibetan Buddhists.
+In 2024, Saga Dawa Düchen is on May 23rd.

 Saga Dawa Düchen commemorates the birth, enlightenment, and parinirvana of Buddha Shakyamuni.
 In other Buddhist traditions, this occasion is known as Vesak or is sometimes called Buddha Day.

 Saga Dawa is known as the month of merits.
-Tibetan Buddhists make extra efforts to practice more generosity, virtue, and compassion to accumulate greater merit.
-Tibetans believe that during this month, the merits of one’s actions are multiplied.
-On the 15th day of the month, the merits of one’s actions are hugely increased.
+Tibetans believe that during this month the merits of your actions are multiplied.
+Tibetan Buddhists make extra effort to practice more generosity, virtue, and compassion to accumulate greater merit.
+On the 15th day of the month or Saga Dawa Düchen the merits of your actions are hugely increased.

 Universal Prayer Day or Dzam Ling Chi Sang falls on the 15th day of the 5th month of the Tibetan Lunar calendar, so in June or July.
 It is a time for spiritual cleansing.
 Tibetans hang prayer flags and burn juniper twigs.